 SUBSCRIPTION: New Jersey English Journal is published yearly and distributed free to members of the NJCTE.* Individual issues may be purchased at a cost of $15 per issue, postage paid.
 Requests for copies of the recent issue may be sent to Liz deBeer, 63 Hance Road, Fair Haven, NJ 07704.

 SUBMISSIONS: Authors are requested to comply with the most recent MLA (7th ed.) style for citations.

 *MEMBERSHIP: Membership is $25 annually, and runs from April 1 to March 31.
-Membership requests should be sent, payable to NJCTE: Joyce Washington, 35 Leonard Ave, West Milford, NJ 07480.
+Send questions about membership to NJCTEmembership@gmail.com.

 The NJCTE is a non-profit 501(c)(3) professional organization dedicated to educational and beneficial purposes.
 NJCTE fosters excellence in English language arts by helping develop academic and professional expertise in instruction at all levels, and by recognizing the worthy endeavors of students and their teachers.